Tinusw/webAudioSynth/readme.md

-## Web Synth with Webpack and D3.js
+## Web Synth with Webpack, D3.js & the Web Audio API

 This is a little synthesizer with:
 - Polyphonic playable keyboard